grailsmarket/cli/README.md

 Command-line interface for the [Grails ENS Marketplace](https://grails.app) API.
 Covers the full API surface (124 endpoints) and outputs structured JSON by default, making it ideal for agent and script consumption.

+[!WARNING] This is experimental software and should be used with caution.
+This tool accesses Grails API endpoints that allow the operator to create and delete offers, listings and update user data.
+Users are encouraged to test with a test wallet with no funds before using any permissioned endpoints

 ## Setup

 ### Prerequisites